-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Feedback from student engagement sessions emphasizes a desire for more activities, clubs, and events that promote school pride and a sense of community.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness challenges within our school community, particularly regarding school culture and climate.
+While the district's overall suspension rate stands at 5.1%, SED students face a higher rate of 5.8%, and EL students even higher at 8.1%.
+Similarly, chronic absenteeism rates are significantly higher for SED students (29.4%) compared to the district 25.3%.
+Feedback from student engagement sessions emphasizes a desire for more activities, clubs, and events that promote school pride and a sense of community.
 Addressing these needs will not only enhance the overall campus environment but also contribute to improved academic outcomes for SED and EL students, bridging the gap in their educational experiences compared to their peers.
 Scope: LEA-wide The district's decision to provide these supports on an LEA-wide level, rather than solely targeting SED and EL students, is crucial for creating a more inclusive and supportive environment for all students.
 Research suggests that a positive school culture benefits all students, not just those who are disadvantaged.
 For example, a study by Cohen and Geier (2010) found that schools with a strong sense of community and positive climate had higher academic achievement and lower dropout rates across all student groups.
 Therefore, by investing in a positive culture and climate for everyone, the district is not only meeting the specific needs of SED and EL students but also creating a more enriching educational experience for all students 2.2 Action: School Counselor Need: It is clear that Socioeconomically Disadvantaged (SED) and English Learner (EL) students in our district face unique challenges compared to all students, particularly in terms of suspension rates and chronic absenteeism.
-SED students have a suspension rate of 5.8%, which is higher than the district average of 5.1%, indicating a need for targeted interventions to address behavior and disciplinary issues.
-Similarly, EL students have a suspension rate of 8.1%, also higher than the district average, suggesting a need for additional support and resources to help these students succeed.
-Providing a school counselor is crucial to addressing the identified needs of Socioeconomically Disadvantaged (SED) and English Learner (EL) students in the district.
+SED students have a suspension rate of 5.8%, which is higher than the district's 5.1% for all students, indicating a need for targeted interventions to address Providing a school counselor is crucial to addressing the identified needs of Socioeconomically Disadvantaged (SED) and English Learner (EL) students in the district.
 With higher suspension rates and chronic absenteeism among these groups, a counselor can offer targeted support to address underlying issues contributing to these challenges.
 For example, the counselor can work with teachers to implement culturally responsive teaching practices that better support EL students' learning styles and linguistic needs.
-They can also provide social-emotional learning (SEL) interventions to help SED students cope with stressors that may lead to behavioral issues or absenteeism.
-Additionally, the counselor can collaborate with families to address any barriers to attendance or engagement, such as lack of transportation or communication barriers.
-This action will be measured by the metrics identified in the action description.
+They can also provide social-emotional learning (SEL) interventions to help SED students This action will be measured by the metrics identified in the action description.